North Carolina Botanical Garden

 North Carolina is home to an amazingly rich flora, including many plant species found nowhere else in the world.
 For more than half a century, the North Carolina Botanical Garden has been dedicated to conserving that unique botanical legacy.
 Today, we cultivate more than 1,100 acres of garden and conservation areas, safeguard rare and endangered plant species from extinction, and educate new generations of plant lovers and environmental citizens.

 This is much more than a display garden.
-It is a robust ecosystem where people can discover the natural world, experience its healing and restorative power, and understand why conservation is imperative to our quality of life.
+It is a robust ecosystem where people can discover the natural world, experience its healing and restorative power, and understand why conservation is critical to our quality of life.
 Year-round native plant gardening makes for a unique and beautiful landscape, from the tiny ephemerals that pop up in early spring to the stunning, architectural seed heads of fall.
 Whichever season you find yourself here, we hope you enjoy our conservation garden!

 James & Delight Allen Education Center